-Miya's Sushi in New Haven, CT, has been our favorite restaurant for years, and for good reason.
-Miya's is a home away from home that produces award winning fusion sushi that places heaven on your tongue, while being the forefront of social and environmental sustainability.
+Miya's Sushi in New Haven, CT, has been our favorite restaurant for years, and good reason.
+Miya's is a home away from home that produces award-winning fusion sushi that places heaven on your tongue while at the forefront of social and environmental sustainability.
 We aided in developing a strategy to go towards the world's most sustainable sushi restaurant.
-This led to the invention of the invasive species menu, a concept that has inspired the world, and launched Miya's as an exemplary sustainable restaurant in the USA.
+This collaboration led to the invention of the invasive species menu, a concept that has inspired the world, and launched Miya's as an exemplary sustainable restaurant in the USA.

 Chef Bun Lai in his restaurant Miya's, in New Haven, Connecticut, USA

 Miya's sushi is run by the inspired and talented Chef Bun Lai.
 Bun asked us, how can we become the world's most sustainable sushi restaurant?
 As a small, local, family-owned restaurant, that seems like an enormous ambition, but this project shows this is possible.

 The restaurant's success speaks for itself...

 In the process of investigating the impact of Miya's Sushi, we analyzed the impact of its building, operations, and menu choices - it's the types of fish on any sushi restaurant's menu that represent the most significant impact.

 During the early stages of strategy development, we asked:

 First, we analyzed the impact of different fish types and suggested alternate menus on lower impact.
 Eating bivalves, other animals lower on the marine food chain, and herbivorous fish like catfish, tilapia, and carp is a better alternative to just eating any seafood.